music-encoding/music-encoding/BUILD_COMMANDLINE.md

   * Is Verovio installed for generating example images locally?

+    Optional: If you wish, you can use a Python virtual environment to manage your dependencies.
+Before installing Verovio, create and activate a virtual environment.

+    ```shell
+    python3 -m venv ./.venv
+    source ./.venv/bin/activate
+    ```

+    This will install your Python libraries in the local `.venv` directory.
+Once your virtual environment is active you can continue to installing Verovio.

     To build the images with Verovio, you need Python3 to be installed with the `verovio` module.
-These can be installed with
+This can be installed with:

     ```shell
-    pip install verovio lxml
+    pip install verovio
     ```

 2. Initialize the build process

    * Switch to your clone’s directory: